-If Toni Morrison were to draw a map of her journeys of personal and creative exploration, the result would show many overlapping trajectories.
-Although Morrison has lived most of her life in the Northeast and Midwest, her parents’ origins in the South, particularly Georgia and Alabama, have deeply influenced her cultural awareness.
-After growing up in Lorain, Ohio, Morrison attended college in Washington, D.C.; had an extended stay in the Caribbean (her former husband's home); did graduate work and editing in upstate New York; taught for a time in Houston, Texas; and even traveled to Stockholm, Sweden, to receive the Nobel Prize—yet she has lived in New York City or its vicinity for the bulk of her adult life.
-Likewise, her literary works span the country and even the hemisphere, the settings frequently drawn from her own experiences in the Midwest, the South, the Caribbean, Florida, New York City, and Oklahoma.
+If Toni Morrison were to draw a map of her personal and creative journeys, the result would show many overlapping trajectories.
+Although Morrison has lived most of her life in the Northeast and Midwest, her parents’ origins in the South, particularly Georgia and Alabama, deeply influenced her aesthetic preoccupations and her black cultural awareness.
+After growing up in Lorain, Ohio, Morrison attended college in Washington, DC; had an extended stay in the Caribbean (her former husband's home); did graduate work and editing in upstate New York; taught in a number of universities across the United States; and traveled to Stockholm, Sweden, to receive the Nobel Prize—yet she has lived in New York City or its vicinity for the majority of her adult life.
+Likewise, her literary works span the country and the hemisphere, the settings frequently aligned with her own experiences in the Midwest, the South, the Caribbean, and New York City.

-Morrison’s real life landscapes permeate her fictional works, with characters exploring their geographic possibilities simultaneously with their personal and emotional treks.
-The characters often search for self through physical relocation when what they really need, Morrison demonstrates, is to take a serious look inside themselves, to take the essential journey within.
+Landscapes permeate Morrison’s fictional worlds, with characters exploring their geographic possibilities simultaneously with their personal and emotional sojourns.
+The characters often search for self through physical relocation when what they really need, Morrison demonstrates, is to develop self-awareness, to take the essential journey within.
 This literary emphasis on the metaphysical quest seems also to apply to Morrison herself.
-An intensely private person, she only occasionally reveals any personal details about her life, such as when, in her published 1985 conversation with fellow African-American woman novelist Gloria Naylor, she stated that she has rarely felt a need for travel: “My interior life is so strong that I never associate anything important to any other place.”
-Two years later, in an interview appearing in Essence magazine, Morrison said something similar in the context of her intense focus on her work—which she found eminently satisfying—and her accompanying absence of need for an “elaborate social life.”
-She stated simply, “I don't go anywhere to be happy.”
-In other words, Morrison's emotional journeying has been extensive enough that she feels little need to search for her place externally.
-Apparently because she is comfortable inside herself, she is at home wherever she is.
-Nevertheless—or perhaps consequently—homelessness is a major theme in her novels, ranging from the Breedlove family being put “outdoors” in The Bluest Eye (1970), to the land-grabbing in Song of Solomon (1977) and Jazz (1992), to the denial of sanctuary suffered by the migrants in Paradise (1998).
-Throughout Morrison's works, a sense of place is profound, with search for home a frequent theme.
-This focus seems to spring simultaneously from her own deep roots in her Ohio hometown as well as her parents' acute awareness that they needed to leave the South for safer possibilities in the North.
-A southern sensibility pervades her work and accounts for her characters' sometimes bifurcated points of view about the South: it is home, but it is also the site of profound oppression.
+An intensely private person, she only occasionally reveals personal details about her life, such as when, in her published 1985 conversation with fellow African American novelist Gloria Naylor, she stated that she has rarely felt a need for travel: “My interior life is so strong that I never associate anything important to any other place.”1 Years later, in an interview originally appearing in Essence magazine, Morrison said something similar in the context of her intense focus on her work—which she found eminently satisfying—and her accompanying absence of need for an “elaborate social life.”
+She stated simply, “I don't go anywhere to be happy.”2 In other words, Morrison's internal journeying has been extensive enough that she feels little need to search for her place in the world externally.
+Apparently, because she is comfortable inside herself, she is at home wherever she is.

-Morrison's novels also include a deep awareness of history and culture, and their time frames range from the bleakest days of slavery and its aftermath, the mid- to late 1800s, as in Beloved (1987); to the era of her own childhood, the 1930s and 1940s, as in The Bluest Eye; to the late 1970s in Tar Baby (1981).
-Although not engaged in a decade-by-decade treatment of African-American history as August Wilson is for drama, Morrison still writes novels set in some of the most momentous eras of U.S. history.
-In addition to covering enslavement, she writes of World War I in Sula (1974); of the influence of the civil rights movement on Middle America, as in Paradise; and about Reconstruction and the Great Migration in Paradise and Jazz, respectively.
+Morrison's eleven novels and other writings include a deep awareness of history and culture, and their time frames range from colonial America in A Mercy (2008); to the bleakest days of slavery and its aftermath, the mid- to late 1800s, as in Beloved (1987); to the era of her own childhood, the 1930s and 1940s, as in The Bluest Eye; to the late 1970s in Tar Baby (1981); to the contemporary time of its publication in God Help the Child (2015).
+Although not engaged in a decade-by-decade treatment of African American history, as August Wilson was for drama, Morrison writes novels set in some of the most momentous eras of US history.
+In addition to covering enslavement, she writes of World War I in Sula (1974); of the 1950s and the Korean War in Home; of the influence of the civil rights movement and integration, in Paradise and Love (2003); and about Reconstruction and the Great Migration in Paradise and Jazz, respectively.